Price for assessments

 You'll find this blue tab below the main heading.
 A pop-up window will then appear.

 Enter your email address and select "All of the above" in the drop-down menu.
 Then, click on "Request a demo."

 A HackerEarth representative will contact you to help you choose the best package for your needs.

 HackerEarth vs. ITjobs.ca:

-HackerEarth and CIPS both assist employers to find tech talent.
-HackerEarth features a global developer talent pool and offers employers comprehensive recruitment solutions, while the CIPS site features an IT job board for Canadian tech jobs.
-HackerEarth's plans start at US$19.00 per month, while CIPS charges C$300.00 for a 60-day post.
+HackerEarth and the CIPS Job Board both assist employers with finding tech talent.
+HackerEarth features a global developer talent pool and offers comprehensive recruitment solutions, while the CIPS Job Board focuses on Canadian tech jobs.
+HackerEarth's plans start at US$19.00 per month, while the CIPS's nonmember pricing starts a C$300.00 per post.

-HackerEarth and AngelList both offer global tech hiring solutions.
-HackerEarth's services include developer assessments and candidate matching, while AngelList features a tech startup job board that allows Canadian employers to post global tech jobs and search resumes for free.
+HackerEarth and Wellfound both offer global tech hiring solutions.
+HackerEarth's services include developer assessments and candidate matching, while Wellfound features a tech startup job board that allows Canadian employers to post global tech jobs and search resumes for free.
 HackerEarth's plans start at US$19.00 per month.